James Banks – Chief Executive

 Shaun Delaney – Treasurer (Samaritans)

 Shaun is an experienced voluntary sector manager, specialising in volunteering infrastructure and volunteer involvement.
-He currently manages the UK / ROI wide volunteering function of Samaritans, is a trustee/treasurer of Broken Rainbow LGBT Domestic Violence Service (UK), and is also completing his dissertation for an MSc in Civil Society Management, focusing on organisational strategic volunteering management.
+He currently manages the UK / ROI wide volunteering function of Samaritans, and is also completing his dissertation for an MSc in Civil Society Management, focusing on organisational strategic volunteering management.

 Shaun has been the Volunteer Recruitment and Retention Manager with Samaritans since January 2013.
 Here, he manages the strategic volunteering development function including developing policy, strategy, guidance and providing support services for this federated charity with circa 21,000 volunteers across 201 branches over the UK and ROI.